 Many people think that getting broadband packages at home for the first time or switching from their current broadband provider is difficult, but it doesn't have to be.
-At uSwitch, we show you all the best broadband package deals on the market, displayed with all the key features highlighted so that you can choose your broadband provider and broadband package quickly and easily.
+At uSwitch, we show you all our best broadband package deals, displayed with all the key features highlighted so that you can choose your broadband provider and broadband package quickly and easily.

 We also include a 'price details' button so you can see the costs associated with the package — such as line rental, offer cost and regular price — to help you make an informed decision.

 Our site lets you filter the product table according to 'Popularity', 'Speed', 'Download Allowance', 'Contract' or 'Monthly Cost', whichever feature matters most to you.